cacilhas/montegasppa/docs/2025/02/naive.md

 That was quite the opposite.

 All [gore](https://www.wikiwand.com/en/articles/Graphic_violence) and adult content is still being recommended, even though his account is now childish.
-I’m spending hours blocking violent, horror, and sexual content from its account, and **YouTube keeps making them come anyway**, no matter what I do.
+I’ve been spending hours blocking violent, horror, and sexual content from its account, and **YouTube keeps making them come anyway**, no matter what I do.

 In other hand, content from [Neil deGrasse Tyson](https://www.biography.com/scientists/neil-degrasse-tyson), for instance, and science content refuting antivax, Flat Earth, or any other conspiracy bullshit, **are now blocked by YouTube**, classified as **inappropriate for children**.